 6. How can I ensure my password is secure?

-A computer can guess 100 billion passwords2 every second.
-A strong password should consist of at least ten characters with a mix of upper- and lower-case letters, special characters and numbers, and should be changed every 90 days.
+A computer can guess 100 billion passwords1 every second.
+A strong password should consist of at least ten characters with a mix of upper- and lower-case letters, special characters, and numbers, and should be changed every 90 days.
 It shouldn’t contain personally identifiable information, such as a name or date of birth.
-Two-factor authentication adds an extra layer of protection and is considered the only “good” password configuration.
 The same password should not be used for more than one system.

-Password managers use strong encryption to protect passwords, which makes them secure and safe to use.
-You can also use multi-factor authentication for an extra layer of security, which will require a second authentication before allowing access to stored passwords.
+Password managers use strong encryption to protect passwords, making them secure and safe.
+You should also use multi-factor authentication for an extra layer of security, which will require a second authentication before allowing access to stored passwords.
 Learn more about strengthening your passwords here.

 7. Is my business vulnerable to cybersecurity threats?

-We recommend starting with a cybersecurity assessment to assess vulnerabilities, awareness, and preparedness.
+We recommend starting with a cybersecurity assessment to review vulnerabilities, awareness, and preparedness.
 The assessment is customized to your size and industry and aligns with the most recent Canadian and international cybersecurity standards.
-You can learn more about our cybersecurity assessments here.

 Visit our cybersecurity hub

-Developing a cybersecurity program is critically important in our digital era—but you aren’t alone.
-If you have a cyber-related question or would like to learn more about how we can support you, visit our cybersecurity hub.
+Developing a cybersecurity program is critical in our digital era—but you aren’t alone.
+If you have a cyber-related question or want to learn more about how we can support you, visit our cybersecurity hub.